Dye-Sublimation Photo Printer Buyer's Guide

 Building your first setup, budget in mind DNP QW410 The most compact and portable entry point in the DNP range.

-Weddings, corporate events and roaming photo booths DNP DS620 Up to 400 prints per hour, all popular formats up to 15x23cm.
+Weddings, corporate events and roaming photo booths DNP DS620 Up to 400 prints per hour, all popular formats up to 6x9".

-Upgrading from a DNP DS40 DNP DS620 Natural 6-inch successor with significantly faster output and better media yield.
+Upgrading from a DNP DS40 DNP DS620 Natural 6-inch successor with significantly faster output, better media yield, and enhanced functions and formats.

-Upgrading from a DNP DS80 DNP DS820 Direct 8-inch successor, same format range and built to the same standard.
+Upgrading from a DNP DS80 DNP DS820 Direct 8-inch successor, same format range, built to the same standard, and enhanced functions and formats.

-Festivals and sustained high-volume events DNP DS-RX1HS 700 prints per roll, 290 prints per hour — fewer reloads, less disruption.
+Festivals, sustained high-volume events and stationary photo booths DNP DS-RX1HS Up to 700 prints per roll, 290 prints per hour — fewer reloads, less disruption.

-Cost-conscious operator printing at volume HiTi P529LX Lower media cost per print than DNP equivalents — 1,000 prints per box at 4x6.
+Cost-conscious operator printing at volume HiTi P529LX Lower media cost per print than DNP equivalents — 500 prints per roll.

 Permanent venue installation with consistent weekly volume HiTi P720L Built for fixed setups where throughput and media cost matter most.